ofhellsfire/metla.js/readme.md

 ## Building Binaries

-You can build binary for Linux/Windows and use **Metla** without installed **Node.js**.
+You can build binary for Linux/Windows and use **metla** without installed **Node.js**.
 The binary size will be pretty large (around 40Mb) for such a simple tool, so keep it in mind.

 ```
 # building binaries